Molten Chocolate Lava Cakes are rich and decadent yet incredibly easy!

 Let the cakes rest for 2 minutes, then place a plate on top of each cup and flip it over.
 The cake will pop right out of the cup!

-Top with powdered sugar and fresh berries for an absolutely unforgettable dessert on Thanksgiving Day or, heck, ANY day! :D
+Top with powdered sugar and fresh berries for an unforgettable dessert any time you need it!

 Molten Chocolate Lava Cakes